-Individuals interested in taking the class must meet with Tim Gattenby, the Adapted Physical Education Coordinator for the Department of Kinesiology.
-He can be reached at email@example.com.
+Individuals interested in taking the class must speak with Kecia Doyle, the Adapted Physical Education Coordinator for the Department of Kinesiology.
+Please submit the form on this page with your initial inquiry.
 After that you can review the steps for application and enrollment.

 Members of the community are welcome to enroll in the Adapted Fitness and Personal Training courses.
 Participation requires status as a special, guest or degree earning student.
 Guest students are allowed to participate at a greatly reduced fee and those students who receive disability benefits might be eligible to have tuition fees waived entirely.
-If interested, you may contact Tim Gattenby.
+If interested, you may contact Kecia Doyle.

-In addition to becoming a special or guest student, community members who wish to become involved must meet with Tim Gattenby the Adapted Physical Education Coordinator.
+In addition to becoming a special or guest student, community members who wish to become involved must speak with Kecia Doyle the Adapted Physical Education Coordinator.
 During this meeting, you will be able to discuss and describe what your goals would be during your participation in the session.
 Be prepared to discuss health history, medications, current or past treatments and services.
-Tim can be reached at firstname.lastname@example.org.

 A great number of area hospitals and clinics refer clients for participation.
 The following support agencies for the disabled also refer clients:

 - United Cerebral Palsy